adamglenn/ur-admissions/content/forms-and-procedures/_index.md

   topper_type: Hero
   background_image:
   alt_text:
+  heading:
-  heading: Take the Next Step of Your Journey
+    - text: Take the Next Step of Your Journey
   subheading: >-
     Searching for documents?
 We’ve gathered all the ones you need to become a Mountaineer.